-- Submit an ACT score confirming college-level abilities in Reading, Math, or English.
+- Submit an ACT, SAT, or MCA score confirming college-level abilities in Reading and Math.

-Prerequisites in English, Math, or Reading cannot be waived; however, students can seek an appeal.
-To apply for an appeal the school contact should contact the Director for Partnerships and Collaborations.
+Prerequisites in Math, or Reading cannot be waived; however, students can seek an appeal.
+To apply for an appeal the school contact should contact the program director.

 Century College Responsibilities